Toward a Spectral Theory of Cellular Sheaves: Harmonicity

 Note that a global section of this sheaf is determined by its value on the central vertex.
 If we label the boundary vertices counterclockwise starting at the top, the space of global sections for $\Fc_B$ must have as a basis

-But there is no sheaf on $K_3$ which has the same global sections as this sheaf.
+But there is no sheaf on a graph with vertex set $B$ which has this space of global sections.
 To see this, note that if $x_1$ is a section, the map from $\Fc(v_1)$ to $\Fc(v_3)$ must be the zero map, and similarly for the map from $\Fc(v_2)$ to $\Fc(v_3)$.
 Similarly, if $x_2$ is a section, the maps $\Fc(v_1) \to \Fc(v_2)$ and $\Fc(v_3) \to \Fc(v_2)$ must be zero.
 But this already shows that the vector $ ^T$ must be a section, giving $\Fc_B$ a three-dimensional space of sections.
 The problem is that the internal node allows for constraints between boundary nodes that cannot be expressed by purely pairwise interactions.
 This fact is a fundamental obstruction to Kron reduction for general sheaves.

 However, there is a sheaf Kron reduction for sheaves with vertex stalks of dimension at most 1.
 This follows from the identification of the Laplacians of such sheaves as the matrices of factor width two in \S\ref{sec:ident}.